Kyle Rittenhouse cleared of all charges in Kenosha shootings

 KENOSHA, Wis.
 (AP) — Kyle Rittenhouse was acquitted of all charges Friday after pleading self-defense in the deadly Kenosha shootings that became a flashpoint in the debate over guns, vigilantism and racial injustice in the U.S.

-Rittenhouse, 18, began to choke up, fell to the floor and then hugged one of his attorneys upon hearing the verdict.
+Rittenhouse, 18, began to choke up, fell forward toward the defense table and then hugged one of his attorneys as he heard a court clerk recite “not guilty” five times.
+His mother, seated nearby on a courtroom bench, gasped in delight, cried and hugged others around her.

+Rittenhouse, a former police youth cadet, said he went to Kenosha to protect property from rioters.
+He is white, as were those he shot.

-The jury, which appeared to be overwhelmingly white, deliberated for close to 3 1/2 days.
+The anonymous jury, whose racial makeup was not disclosed by the court but appeared to be overwhelmingly white, deliberated for close to 3 1/2 days.

+Kenosha County District Attorney Michael Graveley said his office respects the jury’s decision, and he asked the public to “accept the verdicts peacefully and not resort to violence.”

+Democratic Gov. Tony Evers, who announced last week that 500 National Guard members stood ready in case of trouble after the verdict, likewise pleaded for calm.

-As he dismissed the jurors, Circuit Judge Bruce Schroeder assured them the court would take “every measure” to keep them safe.
+As he dismissed the jurors who sat in judgment in the politically combustible case, Circuit Judge Bruce Schroeder assured them the court would take “every measure” to keep them safe.

-A sheriff’s deputy immediately whisked Rittenhouse out a back door through the judge’s chambers.

-In reaction to the verdict, prosecutor Thomas Binger said the jury had spoken.
+The shootings exposed a deep divide in the U.S., with some Americans condemning Rittenhouse as a vigilante, while others on the right hailed him as a hero who exercised his Second Amendment gun rights and tried to put a stop to lawlessness.
+The reaction to the verdict reflected the same divide.

 “Over the last few weeks, many dreaded the outcome we just witnessed,” Barnes said.
 “The presumption of innocence until proven guilty is what we should expect from our judicial system, but that standard is not always applied equally.
 We have seen so many black and brown youth killed, only to be put on trial posthumously, while the innocence of Kyle Rittenhouse was virtually demanded by the judge.”